platformsh/platformsh-docs/src/configuration/app/web.md

 ## How can I serve a static-only site?

 Although most websites today have some dynamic component, static site generators are a valid way to build a site.
-This documentation is built using a Node.js tool called GitBook, and served by Platform.sh as a static site.
+This documentation is built using a tool called Hugo, and served by Platform.sh as a static site.
 You can see the [entire repository](https://github.com/platformsh/platformsh-docs) on GitHub.
 The `.platform.app.yaml` file it uses is listed below.
 Note in particular the `web.commands.start` directive.
 There needs to be some background process so it's set to the `sleep` shell command, which will simply block forever (or some really long time, as computers don't know about forever) and restart if needed.
-The file also runs the GitBook build process, and then whitelists the files to serve.
+The file also runs the Hugo build process, and then whitelists the files to serve.

-{% codesnippet "https://raw.githubusercontent.com/platformsh/platformsh-docs/master/.platform.app.yaml", language="yaml" %}{% endcodesnippet %}
+{{< readFile file="static/files/fetch/docsappyaml/platformsh-docs" highlight="yaml" >}}

 ## How can I control the headers sent with my files?